-- 2. Under the provisions of Title 32, Code of Federal Regulations (CFR), Part 290.7(b), the Defense Contract Audit Agency will refer any Freedom of Information Act requests for audit reports received to the cognizant contracting agency for determination as to releasability and a direct response to the requestor. - 3.
-The Defense Contract Audit Agency has no objection to the release of this report, at the discretion of the contracting agency, to authorized representatives of HTI. - 4.
-Do not use the information contained in this audit report for purposes other than action on the subject of this audit without first discussing its applicability with the auditor.
+2. Per DoD 5400.7-R, the Defense Contract Audit Agency will refer any Freedom of Information Act requests for audit reports received to the cognizant contracting agency for determination as to releasability and a direct response to the requestor.

+3. The Defense Contract Audit Agency has no objection to the release of this report, at the discretion of the contracting agency, to authorized representatives of HTI.

+4. Do not use the information contained in this audit report for purposes other than action on the subject of this audit without first discussing its applicability with the auditor.